- Business Owners

 It’s that time of year when the risk of a burst pipe is at its greatest, but a burst pipe can happen at any time.
 Water damage claims are one of the most common types of insurance claims, but that doesn’t mean you don’t need to be prepared if it happens to you.
 If you’re […]

 When you make an insurance claim for fire, flood or other damage to your property, there is a good chance that your insurer will involve an insurance adjuster in the process.
-An insurance adjuster – or loss adjuster, as they are also called – is hired to investigate and assess the validity of your […]
+An insurance adjuster – or loss adjuster, as they are also called – is hired to investigate and assess the validity of your claim […]

 We all need to remember to put our clocks back this weekend.
 Apart from the fact that we get an extra hour in bed, I always find this really sad.
 It brings darker evenings and means that winter isn’t very far away.
 But apparently there are other worrying aspects about the clocks going back.
 According […]